EastonThewes/taren/Campaigns/Campaign 1/Session Notes/001_20251208 - The First Meeting.md

 - [ ] When the energy was released from the tomb, [[Uma]] is now able to escape
 - [ ] [[Mol]], an arc-mage under [[Uma]], was brought back as an undead when the energy was released.
 He is going to try to attempt to speed up the process of bring [[Uma]] back using a ritual.
 - [ ] The burnt to the crisp tome is writing from [[Uma]] that [[Mol]]
 - [ ] The ruins have only started pushing their way out of the mountain in the past twenty years.
-This is how it was original found when it started pushing into a known cave mine
+This is how it was original found when it started pushing into a known cave

 ## Loot
 ---